-The Millman house was given to LifeSpire in return for the care of Mrs. Carrie E. Millman; her daughter, Miss Louise W. Millman and Miss Lillian Sweeney, Mrs. Millman’s sister.
-It served as a temporary location for LifeSpire and set the standard of the time for outstanding care, programs and services for seniors.
+The Millman house was given to LifeSpire of Virginia in return for the care of Mrs. Carrie E. Millman; her daughter, Miss Louise W. Millman and Miss Lillian Sweeney, Mrs. Millman’s sister.
+It served as a temporary location for LifeSpire of Virginia and set the standard of the time for outstanding care, programs and services for seniors.
 In 1951, a beautiful new Georgian building was funded through statewide philanthropy and opened under Dr. Edwards’s direction.
 It is known today as The Culpeper.

-Today, LifeSpire’s mission, vision and values provide the foundation upon which the organization continues to build.
+Today, LifeSpire of Virginia’s mission, vision and values provide the foundation upon which the organization continues to build.

 Mission: Empowering individuals with choices in purposeful living.

 Vision: Vibrant living where faith, wellness and community flourish.